 Patients are engaged in their own health through the myCareCentric Personal Held Record.
 They are able to self-monitor using wearables and telehealth devices and interact directly with clinicians in real-time to improve the management of their condition.

-Our dedicated BI module allows for the analysis of aggregated detailed patient data gathered from across a care community, using risk stratification and other tools.
+Our dedicated population health management allows for the analysis of aggregated detailed patient data gathered from across a care community, using risk stratification and other tools.
 This can be provided anonymised, pseudonymised or in plain form according to data sharing agreements.

 Tracie Tiller, applications programme manager, Bournemouth & Poole Informatics Service